 - Power on your LG panel and allow the LG application to load.

-- Please now press the blue button on your LG remote and the Signagelive Settings screen will load.
+- Press the blue button on your LG remote and the Signagelive Settings screen will appear.

-- On the Settings screen, there are several options.
-The one you will need to use is the Remote Firmware Updates tick box.
+- There are several options on this screen, the one you will need to use is the Remote Firmware Updates tick box.

 - If the option is set as ticked then Remote Firmware Updates will be enabled, if unticked then it will be disabled for you.
 Please set this on your panel as per your preference.